ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsGeometry.md

 !!! info "Video"
     See how it works in this [video](https://www.youtube.com/watch?v=3V0RUjhqewY&t=6m45s).
-    **The first part of this video is very outdated**, we now use the Pose Editor instead of those python functions!
+    **The first part of this video is outdated!**.
+We now use the Pose Editor instead of those python functions.

 ## Head Reset